Can You Spot All the Errors in Trump’s ‘Consensual Presidency’ Tweet?

 • Trump implores his followers to “please read the entire column,” followed by Goodwin’s email address instead of a link.

 • The autocorrect error suggests Trump was retyping the lengthy quote instead of using copy/paste.
 Why?
 Perhaps because he wanted to omit the part where Goodwin criticized him.
 Trump cut the bolded section of this line: “So much so that, despite my own frustration over his missteps, there has never been a day when I wished Hillary Clinton were president.
 Not one.”
-(But Trump does deserve credit for actually using ellipsis.)
+(But Trump does deserve credit for actually using ellipses.)

 • Goodwin’s piece actually isn’t all that flattering to Trump, though the president is said to be friendly with the conservative columnist.
 Earlier in the column he describes the chaos of the Trump administration, and predicts it will never change: